nhsd-exeter/dos-integration/README.md

     make undeploy PROFILE=task # Builds docker images, pushes them and deploys to lambda

+### Remove deployment with commit tag

+You can remove a task deployment using a single command to create a tag which then runs an AWS codebuild stage that will undeploy that environment

+    make tag-commit-to-destroy-environment ENVIRONMENT=[environment to destroy] COMMIT=[short commit hash] e.g. make tag-commit-to-destroy-environment ENVIRONMENT=di-363 COMMIT=2bc43dd // This destroys the di-363 task environment

 ### Secrets

 Where are the secrets located, i.e. AWS Secrets Manager, under the `$(PROJECT_ID)-$(PROFILE)/deployment` secret name and variable `$(DEPLOYMENT_SECRETS)` should be set accordingly.